Health Sector Council Cyber Working Group Introduction

 - The HSCC is in effect an association of associations plus our member providers and companies working collectively to solve policy and strategic challenges shared across all 6 of our critical healthcare subsectors – Direct Patient Care; Health Information Technology; Health Plans & Payers; Labs, Blood & Pharmaceuticals, Mass Fatality Management Services; and Medical Materials.

-- During designated joint working sessions between government and industry as the Healthcare and Public Health Sector Coordinating Council, competitive and regulatory equities are left outside the door, and sensitive information discussed with the government is afforded protection from regulatory action and public disclosure under special advisory committee status not provided to individual associations.
+- During designated joint working sessions between government and industry, competitive and regulatory equities are left outside the door, and sensitive information discussed with the government is afforded protection from regulatory action and public disclosure under special advisory committee status not provided to individual associations.

 - Further, there are no membership dues to participate in the HSCC – only the contribution of your organization’s available expertise toward the development and implementation of policy and operational improvements to the security and resiliency of the sector.

 Call to Action.
 In early 2018, the HSCC CWG launched a recruitment campaign and organizational initiative to address recommendations made by the Healthcare Industry Cybersecurity Task Force Report for improving healthcare cybersecurity, released in June of 2017.
 The initiative resulted in the formation of eight new task groups, in addition to an existing five, that directly target several of the Task Force recommendations.
 Task Groups meet on their own determined schedule with agrees deliverables and timelines.
 Further, all task groups and members-at-large meet in person twice a year at “all-hands” gatherings to assess progress and refine work plans.
 In 2018, all-hands meetings were held on June 29 in Washington DC, and October 9 in Nashville.

 The following list of task groups constitutes the Healthcare Sector’s work plan for the year